White-faced heron: Taxonomy

-The species was originally described by ornithologist John Latham in 1790.
+The white-faced heron was formally described in 1790 by the English ornithologist John Latham.
+He placed it with the herons in the genus Ardea and coined the binomial name Ardea novaehollandiae.
+Latham based his account on the "white-fronted heron" that had been described and illustrated in 1789 by the first Governor of New South Wales Arthur Phillip in his book The Voyage of Governor Phillip to Botany Bay.

 It was historically considered to be closely related to Ardea but for some time it was placed in its own genus—Notophoyx—because of the absence of the plumes typical in that genus.
 In his review of the family Ardeidae, American ornithologist Walter J. Bock placed the white-faced heron into Ardea, holding it to be related to the white-necked heron, and synonymised Notophoyx.
 Similarly, Swedish naturalist Kai Curry-Lindahl felt the species was a dwarf member of the genus Ardea.
 Robert B. Payne and Christopher J. Risley placed the white-faced heron in the genus Egretta due to its skeletal anatomy resembling egrets more than Ardea herons.
 They noted that Bock had not given reasons why he had placed the species in Ardea, and felt its closest relative was the little blue heron (Egretta caerulea) on account of plumage and skull similarities.
 Using DNA-DNA hybridization in a 1987 study, Frederick Sheldon confirmed the white-faced heron was a member of the egret clade.

 Subspecies E. n. novaehollandiae and E. n. parryi in Australia, E. n. nana from New Caledonia and E. n. austera from Irian Jaya have previously been described, but are now not recognised taxonomically.

 Appearance and behaviour are more closely related to those in the genus Egretta.

 The Ngarrindjeri people of the Lower Murray region in South Australia knew it as krawli.